Lahti-University-of-Technology/full-stack-course/material/ethics.md

 - Hiding work in private repositories to avoid review when public work is required.
 - Tampering with commit history to misrepresent timeline or authorship.
 - A code walkthrough you cannot pass.
 If you cannot explain your own submission, it is not yours.
+- Large, polished commit dumps,
-- Large last-minute commit dump, unclear authorship, or even minor timeline games.
+- unclear authorship, or
+- even minor timeline games.

 These may also trigger course failure and a report to the university.